Locations:

 How is patellar instability diagnosed?

 Even if your kneecap moves back into place on its own, you should see your healthcare provider for a diagnosis and potential treatment.
-Your provider will perform a physical exam to assess symptoms, including your range of motion.
+Your provider will ask how the injury occurred or what you were doing when your kneecap moved out of the groove.
+They’ll also perform a physical exam to assess your symptoms.
+They’ll look at the appearance of your knee, check for tenderness and evaluate your range of motion.
+They may ask you to walk or straighten and bend your knee.

 Management and Treatment